 Let’s face it – art in its traditional sense just doesn’t speak to everyone.
 I’ve seen this firsthand while exploring museums, traveling, and studying Art History where I overheard people whisper ‘that’s art?’ or ‘I don’t get it…’ to those next to them.
 Maybe the way we’ve historically been taught to classify and identify ‘art’ as paintings, photography, sculptures, etc. excludes many from enjoying the benefits of having art in the home, in whatever form that art may be.
-I helped one my friends move houses over a year ago, and was amazed when I went back recently to see beautiful furniture all throughout the space, but nothing on the walls.
+I helped one my friends move houses over a year ago, and was amazed when I recently went back to see beautiful furniture all throughout the space, but nothing on the walls.
 When I asked him why he said, “I hate the bare walls.
 But I don’t have any paintings, and I don’t like anything I’ve seen to buy.”
-The ‘aww!’ moment that quickly followed set me on a mission to find unique ideas for all the bare wall home dwellers out there, (who don’t actually want bare walls).
-Fact is, home decorating is an incredibly personal experience —there’s no need to buy canvas paintings simply because you feel like that’s what ‘should’ go on your walls.
+His comment set me on a mission to find unique ideas for all the bare wall home dwellers out there, (who don’t actually want bare walls).
+Fact is, home decorating is an incredibly personal experience —there’s no need to buy paintings, prints, or photographs, simply because you feel like that’s what ‘should’ go on your walls.

 Your hat collection.

 Read more tips for decking out the perfect hat gallery wall here.

 Beautiful dinner plates.

 We love this modern glossy look, but a grouping of vintage plates would be just as wow-worthy.

 Plants, plants, plants!